 It’s worth noting a termination request is different than a cancellation request.
 Your lender must terminate PMI even if the principal balance of your loan has not actually reached 78 percent of the original value of your home – for example, because the value of your home declined.

 Every client's situation is different and handled with a unique, personalized approach.
-As a San Antonio, Texas based Mortgage Broker we focus on getting the right loan at the right rate for our client and it allows us to secure often hard-to-find financing.
+As a San Antonio, Texas based Mortgage Broker we we have unlimited flexibility to shop the entire lender market which allows us to provide significant pricing advantages over banks and credit unions to secure often hard-to-find financing that a lot of lenders don’t even offer.